WillEStokes/Needle_controller-mbed/README.md

 The project uses an offline version of the mbed library which is configured for the FRDM K64F target using the instruction in the [mbed-cmake repo](https://github.com/USCRPL/mbed-cmake).

-To compile the project:
+To to configure the build system and compile the project:

 1. Get CMake by [downloading the installer from here](https://cmake.org/download/).
 Make sure to select "Add CMake to the system PATH for all users"!
 2. Get the GNU ARM toolchain by [downloading the 32-bit installer from ARM's website](https://developer.arm.com/downloads/-/gnu-rm).
 Make sure to check "Add path to environment variable" in the installer!
 3. Get the latest release of Ninja by [downloading the exe from here](https://github.com/ninja-build/ninja/releases)
 4. If necessary, update PATH variables so the CMake, GNU ARM toolchain and Ninja are visible on your system
 5. To configure cmake build files for the project, run `cmake -G Ninja ${Workspace Folder}` in the command console from the build directory.
 Make sure to terminate ${Workspace Folder} with a "\".
 Previous cache files may need to manually removed before configuring, or reconfiguring the build files.
-6. Finally to build the project into a binary file, simply run 'ninja' in the command console from the build directory.
+6. Finally to compile the project into a binary file, simply run 'ninja' in the command console from the build directory.

 ## API Reference